djs525/spotify-popularity-predictor/README.md

 jupyter notebook 03_modeling.ipynb
 jupyter notebook 04_shap.ipynb
 ```
+OR just hit Run All in any IDE of your choice.

 Each notebook saves its outputs (processed data, models, figures) so the next notebook can load them directly.